 exemplifies God’s sovereignty –

-We are blessed with every spiritual blessing.
-God has not held anything from
+We are blessed with every spiritual blessing imaginable; God has not withheld anything from

 us.
-When we get to heaven, God will make us co-owners of it; He has not even
+When we get to heaven, God will make us co-owners of His creation; He has not even

 withheld His throne from us, which is something that Satan has always wanted,